 Fashion influencers; what’s their business model and how do we inspire them to fight the planet’s corner while protecting their livelihood?

 Impact of Fashion; what are the issues in the fashion industry, how do they affect the planet and people, and how can we raise awareness about it?

 Greenwashing in Fashion: how to tell when a brand is greenwashing and what can we do to stop it?

 Join the Movement

 Sign up to the Fashion for Climate newsletter to get updates on the petition, event invites and ideas for easy actions you can take that will have a big positive impact on the planet.Join us

 Fashion for Climate Ambassadors

-You’re in great company with this fantastic bunch of Fashion For Climate ambassadors who have all signed the petition and are helping spread the word.
-All brilliant, badass people on a mission to clean up fashion – and everything else.
+You’re in great company with this fantastic bunch of Fashion for Climate ambassadors who have all signed the petition and are helping spread the word.
+All brilliant, badass people on a mission to clean up fashion and make the world a better place.